Champions League: PSG, Basaksehir players walk off over racist abuse | DW | 08.12.2020

 The referee team argued that Coltescu had used the Romanian word for black people.

-Demba Ba, Basaksehir's international striker, and substitute player also demanded an explanation from the fourth official.
+Demba Ba, Basaksehir's substitute player came off the bench and demanded an explanation from Coltescu.

 "When you mention a white guy, you never say 'this white guy', you just say 'this guy', so why when you mention a black guy do you say, 'this black guy?'"
-Demba Ba asked Coltescu.
+Demba Ba asked the fourth official.

+PSG players Neymar and Kylian Mbappe also demanded an explanation and Basaksehir coach Okan Buruk told Coltescu: "you are racist."

+Basaksehir club's president was quoted by state-owned Anadolu news agency as saying that the players won’t return to the field as long as Coltescu was still there.

 more to come...